SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 Variant:

 A variant of the attack can occur when the client employs other means to indicate the authorization session.
 For example, when a user chooses to start OAuth at the client, the client may first generate a request URL that includes a session ID parameter pointing to the client's website, before redirecting to the authorization endpoint.
-The following non-normative example shows such a request, where the `auth_session_id` value is derived from the user-agent session:
+The following non-normative example shows such a request, where the `auth_session_id` value is derived from the user's session:

     GET /oauth?auth_session_id=6064f11c-f73e-425b-b9b9-4a36088cdb2b HTTP/1.1
     Host: client.com